 Kayaking on Lady Bird Lake with Live Love Paddle's bat watching tour is one of our favorite ways to view the bats.
 The cool water of the Colorado river beneath you drops the temperature nearly 10 degrees.
 Plus the view of downtown at sunset can make for some spectacular photos that are almost as amazing as the bats themselves.
-Tours start at 1602 East Riverside Drive, cost $45 per person, and tandem boats are available.
-The minimum weight on bat-watching tours is 30 lbs and maximum weight is 275 lbs.
-That means THIS TOUR IS KID FRIENDLY.
-Tours start just before dusk so times vary with the season.
-Use this link for Live Love Paddle's Austin Bat Wathing Kayak Tours to learn more.
+Tours start at 1602 East Riverside Drive, cost $55-$60 per person.
+Tandem boats are available for first time kayakers who want to share the load.
+The minimum weight on bat-watching tours is 30 lbs and maximum weight is 275 lbs, which means this tour is kid friendly.
+Tours start a little earlier than the boats because there's a little trek to get to the optimum spot.
+Use this link to learn more about Live Love Paddle and buy tickets here.

 If you're staying downtown, Congress Bridge Bats are potentially within walking distance from your hotel.
 Catching an Uber is affordable.
 Hopping a scooter adds a little excitement as well.
 If you're driving in, there is a some free parking on the Southwest corner of South 1st street and Lady Bird Lake.
 However that area often fills up for the bat watching tour guests and locals using the Lady Bird Hike and Bike Trail.
 You can pay to park in the Hyatt parking garage which is across the street.
 And there are other paid parking areas at the Austin American Statesmen and Palmer Events Center.

 5. Prepare for Conditions